Skip to main content

 Using Report Formats

-# Step 1: Run audit
+# Run audit (stores in database)

 squirrel audit example.com

-# Step 2: Export and pipe to Claude
+# Export and pipe to Claude

 squirrel report <audit-id> --format llm | claude